Guatemala Mission: Needed Contributions

 In many regions of Guatemala work is hard to come by, especially in the smaller towns and villages.
 The main industries are coffee plantations, garment factories, agriculture, and construction.
 Minimum daily wages are extremely low.
 The communities reached by Capital’s team remain some of the poorest, with unemployment rates of up to 75% and a population consisting of many orphans and widows.
 Approximately 49% of children in Guatemala are chronically malnourished.
 This is the fourth highest rate in the world.

 In these regions, many families cook over open flames.
 This causes their homes to be continually filled with smoke and creates a variety of health issues.
-Over the last four years, our Capital teams have constructed new homes and built brick stoves that are ventilated to the outside.
+Over the last five years, our Capital teams have constructed new homes and built brick stoves that are ventilated to the outside.
 We have helped build a brand new school and church in Membrillal, and we have hosted a first-ever Women’s Conference.
-In addition to these activities, our teams are now hosting community festivals to bring together people of all ages to worship, play, and learn about what God is doing!
+In addition to these activities, our teams are now hosting community festivals in San Lucas and Membrillal to bring together people of all ages to worship, play, and learn about what God is doing!

 While each trip has a unique focus, each team seeks to offer support, education, and hope.
 Our purpose is not to do an American work in Guatemala, but to come alongside our Guatemalan brothers and sisters to support and encourage them in the work they are already doing.

 To get connected to our Guatemala ministry at Capital Church, email email@example.com.